-Operation of the broadband VSA is substantially the same as that of the 89600 VSA.
+Operation of the broadband 89600 VSA software and InfiniiVision oscilloscope combination is substantially the same as that of the standalone 89600 VSA software.
 See the following sections for some differences or special configurations.
-There is an online Tutorial and Getting Started Guide under the Help/Roadmap toolbar in the 89600 software.

 NOTE: Calibrate the oscilloscope periodically by following its calibration instructions.